 The suffix option can be set to either increment or timestamp.
 If set to timestamp, then when a log file is rolled, it is saved with the current timestamp as a file suffix.
 If set to increment, then backup files are saved with incrementing numbers as suffixes; older files are renamed when rolling.
-For example, if versions is set to 3 and suffix to increment, then when filename.log reaches the size specified by size, filename.log.1 is renamed to filename.log.2, filename.log.0, whereupon a new filename.log is opened.
+For example, if versions is set to 3 and suffix to increment, then when filename.log reaches the size specified by size, filename.log.1 is renamed to filename.log.2, filename.log.0 is renamed to filename.log.1, and filename.log is renamed to filename.log is opened.